aks/bash-lib/README.md

 Examples of Tests:
 ------------------

-Please carefully review the various test files in this repo:
+Please carefully review the various test files in this repository:

     test-date-utils.sh    -- test the functions in date-utils.sh
     test-hash-utils.sh    -- test the functions in hash-utils.sh